jbial/ml-tutorials/clustering/README.md

   --iters ITERS         Number of iterations to run the algorithm
 ```

-Example: `python3 k_means.py --image-path=images/place.png --colors=64 --iters=20 --show`
++ Example: `python3 k_means.py --image-path=images/place.png --colors=64 --iters=20 --show`

-Note: You can compare the file sizes of the compressed and uncompressed image with `ls -lh images/`!
++ You can compare the file sizes of the compressed and uncompressed image with `ls -lh images/`